 This policy will be reviewed in full by the Governing Body on an annual basis.
-This policy was last reviewed and agreed by the Governing Body on [insert date].
-It is due for review on [insert date].
+This full policy was last reviewed and agreed by the Governing Body September 2020.
+It is due for review in September 2022.

-Publication date: Renewal Date:

-The minutes of the Governing body (insert date) clearly demonstrate where this Policy has been developed with the staffing group using their expertise and knowledge.
+The minutes of the Learning and Standards Committee September 2021 clearly demonstrate where this Policy has been shared with governors and developed with the staffing group (Mrs Maingay and Mrs Major) using their expertise and knowledge.

-Signature Chair of Governors Date:

-Signature Headteacher Date: